Paulescu/hands-on-rl/03_cart_pole/README.md

-# Linear Q learning to keep the balance 💃
+# Parametric Q learning to keep the balance 💃

 Thi is part 3 of my course Hands-on reinforcement learning.